rich-junwang/rich-junwang.github.io/content/posts/tech/programming_language/python/asyncio/index.md

 >- Task2: jogging 30 mins
 >- Task3: playing video games 40 mins

-This example is just how illustrate where async ops help in Python -- only in IO-bound programs such as http requests, file I/O etc, but not in CPU-bound programs.
+This example is just to illustrate where async ops help in Python -- only in IO-bound programs such as http requests, file I/O etc, but not in CPU-bound programs.
 Note that in reality, python won't allow us to coordinate the execution of each tasks.
 We can only pack tasks and send them for async execution.

 ```python
 import asyncio